HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create a workflow to perform instance segmentation.
+- Use simple morphological operations to clean up a segmentation.

+- Use connected components labelling on a thresholded image.

-- Create a workflow to measure the cell sizes.
+- Calculate the number of cells and average cell size.

-- Save the workflow to file for re-use on subsequent images.
+- Save and edit your workflow to re-use on subsequent images.

+- Perform more complex cell shape analysis using the regionprops plugin.

 ::::::::::::::::::::::::::::::::::::::::::::::::